 As family, we want you to not only work hard, but have a place you can call home.
 You will be given 24-hour access to the Center for late night study sessions as well as access to printing and collaboration spaces.

 Our job is to help move you to the next step.
 We are available to assist students with academic-related issues and to provide advice on engineering trends, research opportunities, career options, and graduate education.

 The Viterbi Career Connections office sponsors events and programs designed to connect our outstanding students with top employers.
-VCC helps to prepares students for life after graduation by holding engineering career fairs, resume reviews, job and internship search strategy workshops, and sponsors the Engineering Career Conference.
-Additionally , students have access the the Viterbi Academic Resource Center (VARC).
+VCC helps to prepare students for life after graduation by holding engineering career fairs, resume reviews, job and internship search strategy workshops, and sponsoring the Engineering Career Conference.
+Additionally, students have access to the Viterbi Academic Resource Center (VARC).
 VARC provides free peer tutoring and supplemental instruction as well as organized review sessions in chemistry, math, physics, and many other engineering courses.